Azure/terraform-azurerm-avm-res-desktopvirtualization-hostpool/README.md

 ### <a name="input_hour_of_day"></a> [hour\_of\_day](#input\_hour\_of\_day)

-Description: The hour of the day to apply the schedule to.
+Description: The hour of the day to apply the schedule agent update.
+Value must be between 0 and 23.

 Type: `number`